Philly Restaurants for a Romantic Date Night

 Zahav’s famous salatim

 The design of Zahav is meant to evoke Jerusalem courtyards with golden lighting and luxurious booths.
-Visitors can appreciate the decoration while enjoying some of the most incredible hummus ever made plus one of the best dishes in the city—chef Michael Solomonov’s tender lamb shoulder with pomegranate molasses and chickpeas.
+Diners can appreciate the decoration while enjoying some of the most incredible hummus ever made plus one of the best dishes in the city—tender lamb shoulder with pomegranate molasses and chickpeas.
 Don’t miss the halloumi either.
+If you can’t get a reservation for inside dining or the patio, the bar is for walk ins only.

 Fork